NealMaze/z-MotoGP-Analysis/README.txt

  INTRODUCTION
  ------------
-This MotoGP project, as yet, only retrieves pdf files from the MotoGP website, process and cleans the data and saves it as csvs.
+This MotoGP project, as yet, only retrieves pdf files from the MotoGP website, processes and cleans the data and saves it as csvs.
 Goals moving forward are to create functions so that pre-race analysis can be performed quickly the night before a race, and to use machine learning in a predictive role.